-Assessment of flood risk is required in support of any planning application, as detailed in Section 9.2 and Policy 9.1 of the Development Plan.
+Assessment of flood risk is required in support of any planning application.
 The level of detail will vary depending on the risks identified and the proposed land use.
 As a minimum, all proposed development, including that in Flood Zone C, must consider the impact of surface water flood risks on drainage design.
 In addition, flood risk from sources other than fluvial and tidal should be reviewed.
 The assessment may be a qualitative appraisal of risks, including drainage design.
 Alternatively, the findings of the CFRAM, or other detailed study, may be drawn upon to inform finished floor levels.
 In other circumstances a detailed modelling study and flood risk assessment may need to be undertaken.
 Further details of each of these scenarios, including considerations for the flood risk assessment are provided in the following sections.